Pictured, above: Massive cooling towers and chillers getting ready for installation.

 “By doing this, many potential problems and obstacles were solvable during the early design phase,” Carey noted.

-P1 Group was able to put our single-source value to work on this project, performing all of the following:
+P1 Group was able to put its single-source value to work on this project, performing all of the following:

 Phase 1 the project required the addition of 2,000 tons of cooling.